MachinisteWeb/node-atlas/README.en.md

 cinst nodejs
 ```

-or for full install with NPM:
+or for full install with npm:

 ```
 cinst nodejs.install